Employment Contract Template: Everything You Need to Know

 Specifying these details and expectations sets up a clear relationship between the employer and employee and reduces the chance of confusion or confrontations down the road.

 Most agreements include a section that explains what will happen in the event of a legal problem.
 A section about who pays for costs and where legal procedures will take place is also included.
 State law should also be mentioned in the contact.
-The law conducting the contract is usually the state where the business is.
+The law presiding over the contract is usually that of the state where the business is.

 An employment contract should be signed and dated by the employer and employee.
 Both parties should have a copy for their records.
 A signature and date assist with legal enforcement if need be.
 The contract should be signed and dated before work begins.

-Reasonable reason for termination outlines the basis on which the employer or employee may terminate the employment agreement.
-A common example of reasonable reason for termination is a violation of the rules laid out in the agreement or the employee handbook, this is commonly referred to as "cause".
-Cause shall include but is not limited to Employee's gross misconduct, material damage to the employer or employee's willful breach of this agreement.
+Reasonable cause for termination outlines the basis on which the employer or employee may terminate the employment agreement.
+A common example of reasonable cause for termination is a violation of the rules laid out in the agreement or the employee handbook, this is commonly referred to as cause.
+Cause shall include but is not limited to employee's gross misconduct, material damage to the employer, or employee's willful breach of this agreement.
 Many employment contracts will stipulate the employee can be terminated for "cause", meaning the employee violated a vital rule or rules.

-The employer may terminate a Contract Agreement and the Employee's employment at any time, without notice or payment in lieu of notice, for sufficient cause.
+The employer may terminate a contract agreement and the employee's employment at any time, without notice or payment in lieu of notice, for sufficient cause.
 The employer may terminate a contract agreement upon the employee's death.
-The employment period will be terminated when date of "at will'' termination by either employee or employer.
+The employment period will also be terminated on the date of "at-will'' termination by either employee or employer.

 What Not to Include in an Employment Contract

-There are 3 main differences between job offer letter and an employment contract:
+There are three main differences between job offer letter and an employment contract:

 - Offer letters are not the same as employment contracts.
 Unlike a contract, a letter is not enforceable by law and will not hold up in court.

 - A contract, on the other hand, is enforceable in court because it has been drafted and signed by both parties.